 West AfricaERIKS Development Partner

-ERIKS work in the region
+ERIKS work in the West Africa region

-ERIKS’ projects in Burkina Faso contribute to improved child protection, as a result of capacity building and collaboration with a wide range of stakeholders such as parents, local community leaders, civil society organisations, religious leaders, teachers and local councillors.
-Duty bearers play their roles in a better way today in promoting and protecting the rights of the child.
+ERIKS is currently working with four local partner organisations in the North, North Central, Eastern, Central Eastern and Cascades regions.
+These areas are also increasingly exposed to climate change, degradation of soils and recurrent droughts.
+In the North Central Region, which is one of the regions hosting the largest number of IDPs, ERIKS intervenes through humanitarian response focusing on Child Protection in Emergency (CPiE) oriented towards triple nexus approach perspective.
+Through our interventions we have seen improved child protection structures where duty bearers play their roles in a better way in promoting and protecting the rights of the child.
 Through child clubs or child councils, children learn about their rights and how to report if these rights are violated.
-Another key strategy is to promote income-generating activities to reinforce the resilience of vulnerable households and enable them to pay for schooling and health care of their children.
+Another key strategy proving successful is the promotion of income-generating activities to reinforce the resilience of vulnerable households and enable them to pay for schooling and health care of their children.

 ERIKS Regional Office